An annual termite inspection is the best protection against termites.

 Termites are highly organized insects in the Isoptera order.
 They form large, strong colonies with queens, kings, workers and soldiers, all of them with their assigned duties.
 There are several common forms in North America that cause problems for businesses and homeowners:

 Subterranean - the most common type throughout North America, but particularly in states like

 These live in the soil and build mud tunnels often found near homes and even inside spaces within the walls.
 These include the formidable, but rare, Formosan Termites.

 What do termites look like?
 Sometimes termites are confused with ants because they somewhat resemble them, but there are some key differences:

 Termites want to go unnoticed.
-They can go for years without being spotted on property, creating untold amounts of damage in the meantime.
-It's also why it's so important to get a trained professional out to your home to determine if termites are at work.
+They can go for years without being spotted on a property, creating untold amounts of damage in the meantime.
+It's also why it's so important to get a trained professional out to your business or home to determine if termites are at work.
 Some signs of termites include:

 Discarded wings - swarmers, or winged termites, are usually the first signs of a termite infestation.
 Swarmers fly away from the colony to mate and set up new colonies.
 They shed their wings and you can often find them around windows.

 Hollow sounds - termites carve out a network of tunnels, known as galleries, in wood and that causes the wood to sound hollow.